LindaSt/BT-graph-creation/README.md

      - `--endpoints`: name(s) of the column that should be used as an end-point --> comma separated if multiple
      - `--json-path`: (optional) json file that should be extended

-     The excel file is expected to have the following columns:
+    Excel is expected to have the following columns:
-     - filename: name of the slide file (e.g. patient1.mrxs)
+    - 'CD8 filename': name of the slide file (e.g. patient1_I_AE1_AE3_CD8)
-     - folder: folder where the slide is saved
+    - 'CD8 folder: folder where the slide is saved
-     - Patient-ID: first part of the filename (e.g patient1)
+    - 'CD8 ID': first part of the filename (e.g patient1)
-     - A column(s) named after the `--endpoints` argument, e.g. N group:<br />
+    - 'Patient-Nr': anonymized patient number
-       >  0 : N0 in TNM stage<br />
+    - A column named after the --endpoint argument, e.g.
-          1 : N1 in TNM stage<br />
+        'Need resection?'
-          2 : only follow up (>= 2 years), no recurrence<br />
+           0 : No (0 in TNM stage / follow up (>= 2 years), no recurrence)
-          3 : only follow up (>= 2 years) with recurrence
+           1 : True (1 in TNM stage / follow up (>= 2 years) with recurrence)

    - **Input**:
      - json file with structure: